jonhiggs/ml67/doc/03-patching.md

 # Patching In

-At this point, it's time to start patching into the Minila board so break out the tools.
+It's time to start patching into the Minila board so break out the tools.

 A few tips to keep in mind before you get started.